Biden wants to raise federal minimum wage. Trump doesn’t. A look at their debate disagreement.

 Last year, the House passed a bill that would gradually raise the federal minimum wage to $15, but it has languished in the Republican-controlled Senate.

 The Congressional Budget Office found that the bill offered mixed results, noting that 1.3 million people would be lifted out of poverty by 2025 and that the provisions could boost wages for some 27 million workers.
-But the analysis also found that bill could also result in the loss of 1.3 million jobs.
+But the analysis also found that the bill could also result in the loss of 1.3 million jobs.

 Many studies have shown that increasing the minimum wage does not lead to significant job loss, while others still have come up with opposite results.

-A 2017 study in Seattle, which lead the way with a gradual $15 minimum wage increase that the city passed in 2014, found that average pay declined as employers cut hours after the wages began rising.
+A 2017 study in Seattle, which leads the way with a gradual $15 minimum wage increase that the city passed in 2014, found that average pay declined as employers cut hours after the wages began rising.

-But the same group of researchers released another study, the following year, which found that more experienced workers who started out working more hours, ended up earning on $251 more on average per quarter.
+But the same group of researchers released another study, the following year, which found that more experienced workers who started out working more hours, ended up earning on average $251 more per quarter.
 A less-experienced group of workers, who were working fewer hours when the study began, saw little to no change in income from the law.

-A broader study from University of California, Berkeley in 2018 looked the effect of minimum wage increases on food service workers in six large cities — Seattle, San Francisco, Oakland, San Jose, Chicago and Washington, D.C. — and found that the policies had increased pay for workers and resulted in no significant job loss.
+A broader study from the University of California at Berkeley in 2018 looked at the effect of minimum wage increases on food service workers in six large cities — Seattle, San Francisco, Oakland, San Jose, Chicago and Washington, D.C. — and found that the policies had increased pay for workers and resulted in no significant job loss.

 And an analysis in 2019 of more than 130 minimum-wage increases passed since 1979 found that the fall in jobs paying less than the new minimum wage had been offset by the jump in new jobs paying just over it.